wilsonmar/Salesforce/README.md

 Strong and growing.
   * Salesforce Growth rate 35% year-over-year
+  * Gartner says "Salesforce leads market share with 16% in 2013 vs. SAP with 13%, and Oracle with 10%."
   * Salesforce is not cheap: thousands of dollars per month
   * Salesforce has not been profitable, but its market value (stock price x shares) is $48 billion dollars.
   * Microsoft's $50 billion offer was rejected.